HocheggerLab/omero-screen/packages/omero-screen-plots/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 ## Features
-Examples for each plot can be found in jupyter notebooks in tests/examples.
+Examples for each plot can be found in jupyter notebooks in examples/ and comprehensive documentation in docs/.
 ### combplot
 Cell Cycle analysis with one selected feature column platted as a scatterplot along the DAPI axis.
 (Requires EdU labelling data and cell cycle analysis in the csv file)